 6. "Wrong Side of Memphis"

 Yearwood's offering that best mirrored some of her peers' bluesy, rocking vibe also features classic country instrumentation, accentuating a story-song with a strong sense of place.
+This was the first single on her second album, Hearts in Armor.

 5. "Walkaway Joe" (With Don Henley)